-Answers Date/Version

-identifies mistaken BSLs in its area that aren't inhabitable buildings but which are included as eligible BSLs in the CPUC's map?
-For example, if there is a haybale in a field or a condemned building that is identified as a BSL, how can an applicant identify that location for the CPUC? include silos, condemned buildings, rocks, or hay bales mistakenly identified in the Fabric as BSLs.
-Applicants can identify non-BSLs in their proposed project areas using the Locations List template in the Project Application.
+Questions Answers Date/Version identifies mistaken BSLs in its area that aren't inhabitable buildings but which are included as eligible BSLs in the CPUC's map?
+For example, if there is a haybale in a field or a condemned building that is identified as a BSL, how can an applicant identify that location for the CPUC?
+Answers include silos, condemned buildings, rocks, or hay bales mistakenly identified in the Fabric as BSLs.
+Applicants can identify non-BSLs in their proposed project areas using the Locations list template in the Project Application.
 For those non-BSL locations in the Locations List template, select reason code 1 ("Location should not have broadband service") in the "zero_funding_reason" column.
-Then, select the relevant subcode in the "non_BSL_code" column, from the options below: • Subcode D: location has been demolished and is not expected to be rebuilt (e.g., destroyed by a natural disaster) • Subcode B: residential location is not habitable (e.g., a condemned building) • Subcode B: residential location is not habitable (e.g., a garage, parking structure, barn, silo, storage shed) • Subcode M: location is a support structure (e.g., a garage, parking structure, barn, silo, storage shed) • Subcode M: location is intended to be mobile (e.g., it is an RV or boat) • Subcode R: location is not a building but a land formation (e.g., a large rock or collection of hay bales) The application must submit at least one of the following required evidence for the non-BSL: • Attestation by a government entity owning the location; • Attestation by a government entity owning the location; • Attestation by the private property owner; • Evidence of an FCC Challenge filed to declare this location as a non-BSL. • The applicant must also indicate its evidence type in the Locations List and upload the evidence in the Project Application.
-The applicant's identification of the non-BSL will be subject to CPUC and NTIA review and approval.
-Any upheld non-BSL challenge will remove this location from any BEAD award.
-Please see the following sources for more information: "Final Proposal (FP) Submission Requirements: Non-Service Codes."
-March 2025; "Final Proposal Goddance Version 1.2," January Date/Version
+Then, select the relevant subcode in the "non_BSL_code" column, from the options below: Subcode D: location has been demolished and is not expected to be rebuilt (e.g., destroyed by a natural disaster) Subcode B: residential location is not habitable (e.g., a condemned building) Subcode U: location is a support structure (e.g., a garage, parking structure, barn, silo, storage shed) Subcode W: location is not a building but a land formation (e.g., a large rock or collection of hay bales) The application must submit at least one of the following required evidence for the non-BSL: Attestation by a government entity owning the location; Attestation by a government entity owning the location; Attestation by the private property owner; Evidence of an FCC Challenge filed to declare this location as a non-BSL.
+The applicant must also indicate its evidence type in the Locations List and upload the evidence in the Project Application.

-2025.

 5. What should an applicant do if the CPUC map does not take into account an enforceable commitment for locations in an applicant's project area?
-For example, The CPUC's data for eligible BEAD locations is based on the results from the BEAD Challenge Process and reflects enforceable commitments as of a specific point in time; September 26, 2024, for state enforceable commitments; October 1, 2024, for federal enforceable commitments.
+For example, if locations are now The CPUC's data for eligible BEAD locations is based on the results from the BEAD Challenge Process and reflects enforceable commitments as of a specific point in time; September 26, 2024, for state enforceable commitments; October 1, 2024, for federal enforceable commitments.
 As such, new enforceable commitments may have been issued since the finalization of the data that are not reflected in the CPUC's map or list of eligible locations.
-April 4, 2025/V. 5.0
+April 4, 2025/V. 5.0 California BEAD Progr am - Frequently Asked Questions Pag e 54 of 65

-if locations are now